Amid an epidemic of loneliness, some friendships grow stronger

 But some people have found that as their worlds shrank, they also recalibrated, and a few things were simpler, and sometimes even better.
 Many women, especially those with jobs, young kids and frenetic schedules, found they had fewer friendships, but deeper ones.
 They replaced quantity with quality.

 "Loneliness is not usually from not knowing enough people," Shasta Nelson, an author and friendship expert, said.
-"It's from feeling known by a few people."
+"It's from feeling not known by a few people."

 The pandemic is affecting friendship in a number of ways.
 Real friendship, Nelson said, is based on three things.
 Consistency: how often and reliably friends interact.
 Vulnerability: feeling seen and safe.
 And positivity: feeling good about the interactions.
 The pandemic knocked out a certain kind of casual friendship, one based more on consistency — running into people at school or sports or the market — than vulnerability and positivity.